mLenehan1/ECE-FinalYearProject/ProjectReport/ImplementationAndTesting/serverimplementation.md

 ## Audio Server Software Implementation \label{audioserverimplementation}

-In order to excecute the required testing of the audio server software, the following softwares must be installed on the server device, and the following configurations completed.
+In order to execute the required testing of the audio server software, the following softwares must be installed on the server device, and the following configurations completed.